Liam-DeVoe/liam-devoe.github.io/_posts/2022-01-01-godels-incompleteness-theorem.md

 Recall that we saw $T_{NG}$ (neutral geometry), which is incomplete, could be extended to a complete theory $T_{EG}$ (euclidean geometry) by adding the parallel postulate.
 We say that $T_{EG}$ is a "completion" of $T_{NG}$, that $T_{NG}$ can be "completed" by adding PP, etc.

 You might wonder if we could pull the same trick for theories affected by the incompleteness theorem.
 Given some sufficiently strong theory $T$, the incompleteness theorem says there is some $\sigma$ independent of $T$.
 Could we complete $T$ by adding either $\sigma$ or $\lnot \sigma$ to $T$ as an axiom?
-No, regardless of which we choose.
-Adding an axiom to a theory never makes that theory weaker (ie prove less theorems).
-It can only make it stronger.
+The answer is no, regardless of which we choose.
+Adding an axiom to a theory never makes that theory weaker (ie prove less theorems) - it can only make it stronger.
 So this new theory $T' = T \cup \\{\sigma\\}$ would still be sufficiently strong and thus satisfy the incompleteness theorem, so there is some new sentence $\sigma'$ which is independent of $T'$.

-This means thatnNo matter how many independent sentences we add to a sufficiently strong theory, the resulting theory will still be sufficiently strong and thus subject to the incompleteness theorem.
+This means that no matter how many independent sentences we add to a sufficiently strong theory as axioms, the resulting theory will still be sufficiently strong and thus subject to the incompleteness theorem.
 So we'll never be able to "complete" a sufficiently strong theory.

 # Common Misunderstandings